 Christmas Tree Lane

-A quarter-of-a-mile tree-lighting spectacle was organized around the Deodors in 1920 with the tall and majestic trees decorated with strings of lights.
+A quarter-of-a-mile tree-lighting spectacle was organized around the Deodars in 1920, with the tall and majestic trees decorated with strings of lights.
 It is now called Christmas Tree Lane and has been lit almost every year for the last 100 years.
 The holiday attraction is the oldest large-scale Christmas display in the world.
 It became a California Historical Landmark in 1990 and is on the National Register of Historic Places.

 Mt Lowe Railway

-A civil engineer named David McPherson was commissioned by Thaddeus Sobieski Lowe, who was an Altadena businessman, to build the Mt.
+A civil engineer named David McPherson was commissioned by Thaddeus Sobieski Lowe, an Altadena businessman, to build the Mt.
 Lowe Railway.
 It was ready for visitors by 1893 and was in operation until it was abandoned in 1938.
-The railway took tourists from the Green Hotel in Pasadena (now Castle Green) up to the foot of the mountain where a funicular brought them 2,000 feet to the top.
+The railway took tourists from the Green Hotel in Pasadena (now Castle Green) up to the foot of the mountain, where a funicular brought them 2,000 feet to the top.
 It was known as the “eighth wonder of the world” for several years.

-A resort was constructed there called Echo Mountain House.
+A resort was constructed at the top of the mountain called Echo Mountain House.
 It had 70 rooms, a casino, and a dance hall.
-Along with a zoo, tennis courts, observatory circular fountain, menagerie, and its own power plant, it was referred to as White City.
-The trail up to it is 10 miles long and rather steep but has a gorgeous view if you can handle it.
-Even though the resort went bankrupt and was destroyed, you can still see the ruins.
+Along with a zoo, tennis courts, an observatory circular fountain, a menagerie, and its own power plant, it was referred to as White City.

 Other points of interest in Altadena

-The McNally Mansion is a Queen Anne Victorian home built in 1887 for mapmaker and publisher Andrew McNally on Mariposa Street.
-It has a 3-story rotunda and a Turkish room.
-The home is hard to see from the street but is impressive.
-At one time, McNally had a private railroad that ran from Altadena Junction to his home.
+The McNally Mansion was a Queen Anne Victorian home built in 1887 for mapmaker and publisher Andrew McNally on Mariposa Street.
+He was a co-founder of Rand McNally Publishing.
+The home had a 3-story rotunda and a Turkish room.

-Mountain View Cemetery, established in 1882, in the heart of old Altadena is where many of the Altadena and Pasadena founders are buried including the Woodbury’s, Thaddeus Lowe, and others.
+Mountain View Cemetery, established in 1882, in the heart of old Altadena, is where many of the Altadena and Pasadena founders are buried.
+This includes the Woodburys, Thaddeus Lowe, and others.
 Its magnificent mausoleum and cemetery are often used for filming movies and TV shows.
-Notables like Eldridge Cleaver and George Reeves are buried there as well as Civil War veterans.

 Favorite Restaurants in and near Altadena include Pinocchio, Bulgarini Gelato Vino Cucina, Pizza of Venice, Altadena Ale and Wine House, El Patron, and Nancy’s Greek Café.